How to Get Back into Fitness After A Long Break

 Build Up Your Strength—Slowly

-When it comes to strength-building, you’ll want to be smart about how you get back into weight lifting.
+When it comes to strength-building, you’ll want to learn about how to incorporate weight training into your exercise program.
 Building strength exercises into your overall fitness routine is important for increasing muscle mass and raising your fitness level overall.
-It’s recommended that the average person do strength-building exercises at least 2 times a week for optimal fitness results.
 Most healthy individuals can begin with strength exercises that use their own body weight, like wall push-ups, squats, lunges, and crunches.
-If you’re concerned that your body weight is too heavy for bodyweight exercises, consult your doctor and meet with a personal trainer to develop a smart strength regimen.
-Start with 12 to 15 reps of each exercise (on each side), and build to longer or additional sets of reps.
-As you notice your strength increasing, you can start to add in weight training to your workouts.
+If you’re concerned that your body weight is too heavy for bodyweight exercises or you’ve never done weight bearing exercise before, consult your doctor and meet with a personal trainer to develop a smart strength-training regimen.

 Read more: Build Muscle Mass and Protect Bone Density as You Age